 I was fortunate to secure another position as a professor in Singapore prior to graduation, where I taught and lived with my family for two years.
-It was during this period that my entrepreneurial dream took off, but I will share more about the details on the first episode of my podcast.
+It was during this period that my entrepreneurial dream took off, and my life has moved on quite a bit since then, but I will share more about the details on the first episode of my podcast.

 That decision to take action on my dream was one of the best decisions I’ve ever made.
 It took me just two months to exceed my income as a professor, but this really isn’t just about me, because I’m a firm believer that you can do it too.